bibleexchange/courses/through-the-bible-for-beginners/04_exodus.md

 <p><span lang='en'>Moses was tested on the small tasks until it was time for him to take the role of deliverer.</span><span lang='swa'></span></p>
 <p><span lang='en'>Many of the lessons Moses learned came by simple life tasks.
 By learning to lead sheep, Moses was learning to lead the Israelites.
 God wants us to learn diligence and faithfulness.
 The wilderness is a place of testing and trial.
 No one ever said God's will would be easy, and things that are easy usually are not worth anything.</span><span lang='swa'></span></p>

 <h2><span lang='en'>The Challenge of Pharaoh&apos;s Power (CH.
 5-11) </span><span lang='swa'>Changamoto ya nguvu ya Farao (Sura.
 5-11) </span></h2>
 <p><span lang='en'>Nine times in this account we read the phrase &quot;let My people go.&quot; It was God&apos;s will that the Hebrews be free and He worked it out exactly as He had promised (3:21).
 It was God&apos;s will that the Egyptians would send out the Hebrews and that Israel would not gain their independence merely by a military revolt.
 This sending out would eventually include the Egyptians giving much wealth and gifts to theHebrews as they left. </span><span lang='swa'>Mara tisa katika hesabu hii tunasoma maneno Cwaache watu wangu waende.
 DIlikuwa ni mapenzi ya Mungu kwamba Waebrania wawe huru na aliifanyia hii kazi kwakweli kama alivyo ahidi (3:21).
-Ilikuwa mapenzi ya Mungu kwamba Wamisri wa watoe Waebrania na kwamba Waisrael wasingejipatia uhuru wao tu kwa uasi wa kijeshi.Hii kutolewa inje ingekuwa hatimaye kuishia na Wamisri kuwapa Waebrania mali nyingi na zawadi kama walivyoondoka. </span></p>
+Ilikuwa mapenzi ya Mungu kwamba Wamisri wa watoe Waebrania na kwamba Waisraeli wasingejipatia uhuru wao tu kwa uasi wa kijeshi.Hii kutolewa inje ingekuwa hatimaye kuishia na Wamisri kuwapa Waebrania mali nyingi na zawadi kama walivyoondoka. </span></p>
 <p><span lang='en'>For this impossibility to take place much had to change in the hearts and minds of the Egyptians.
 God preparedPharaoh and the Egyptians for the great sending away of the Hebrews by establishingHe alone was God and there was no false god in Egypt that could stand againstJehovah.
 With precision greater than any surgeon&#44; in only ten plagues Godmethodically embarrassed the supposed gods of Egypt. </span><span lang='swa'>Kwa ajili ya hii kutokuvumilika kuchukuwa vingi ilibadilisha mioyo na akili za Wamisri.
 Mungu alimwandaa Farao na waMisri kwa ajili ya maagano makuu ya Waebrania kwa kuthibitisha Yeye pekee alikuwa Mungu na sio mungu wa uwongo wa Misri ambayo angesimama kinyume na Yehova.Pamoja na usahihi mkuu kuliko daktari yeyote mpasuaji&#44;katika mapigo kumi tuMungu kwa utaratibu aliwaabisha miungu ya kudhaniwa ya Misri. </span></p>

 <table>